 You cannot double count courses unless the course is in the free elective category of your BSIE in which case the course can be used towards the minor as well.
 Students in the Technology and Management program should discuss their minor program of study with their ISyE academic advisor.

-Admitted freshmen will not be allowed to submit a request for a change of major until after the deadline for withdrawal from classes with a W grade in the first term of their enrollment.
+Effective Fall, 2017, admitted freshmen will not be allowed to submit a request for a change of major until after the deadline for withdrawal from classes with a W grade in the first term of their enrollment.
 The change would be effective for the second term of enrollment.
 This includes a change of major within the student's current College.
 For freshmen admitted for Summer, the restriction is lifted after the withdraw deadline of their second semester of enrollment.
 All other restrictions also apply.

 Catalog policy describes the one unrestricted major change available to students admitted as freshmen.
 The information in the section above references when the one unrestricted change of major for freshmen is allowed to occur.
 It is important to note that transfer students are not allowed an unrestricted change of major.

 ISyE follows the Georgia Tech Change of Major rules with exceptions below.